OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 This module is available from source code packages or [from the gallery][42].

+## Orchard.Taxonomies

+The taxonomy module is providing custom categorization of arbitrary content types.

 ## Orchard.Themes (WebPI)

 This module provides the infrastructure for easy customization of the look and feel of the site